 The Wall Street Journal calls Avery Friedman a “walking reference source” on civil rights law.
 He has lectured at over three dozen law schools including Stanford, Berkeley, Duke, Michigan, Tulane and the University of Texas and is the first living white male to be inducted into the Ohio Civil Rights Hall of Fame.
 He has been recognized in TIME, The New York Times and USA Today as a nationally distinguished civil rights lawyer and law professor.
-Referred to as a “true freedom fighter” by the NAACP, Avery has been CNN’s Legal Analyst every Saturday for twelve years with an audience of over 3,000,000 viewers coast-to-coast each week.
+Referred to as a “true freedom fighter” by the NAACP, Avery has been CNN’s Legal Analyst every Saturday for thirteen years with an audience of over 3,000,000 viewers coast-to-coast each week.

 Over $78,000 has already been donated to the scholarship, which has a goal of $100,000.
 For more information contact Kevin Gladstone at 440 646 8355 or email@example.com